VitorgsRuffo/Client-Server-RPC-Based-Phone-Book-Application/README.md

 # Client-Server-RPC-Based-Phone-Book-Application
-This is an operating systems college assignment that aims to implement a client-server phone book application using remote procedure calls (RPC).
+This is an operating systems university assignment that aims to implement a client-server phone book application using remote procedure calls (RPC).